infor-design/enterprise-wc/doc/CHECKLIST.md

 ## General Component Checklist

  - [ ] Accessibility: Create accessible markup at the start and test a screen reader like Chrome Vox.
 Also pass Axe tests (with some exceptions)
+ - [ ] Abstraction: Think about abstraction, does this component needs to be broken down into different smaller components.
+ - [ ] Re Use: Try and use existing components and mixins in your component.
  - [ ] Settings/Events/Methods: Look at the old component and cover the most important settings, we will try to not bring all of this over so will spec this out.
  - [ ] Private Methods and Classes: Make anything private that should be with # on the name
  - [ ] Id/Automation Ids: Using the appendIds mixin and test that id's can be added (TBD)